-A leaking fuel injector will definitely cause poor fuel economy because it will leak fuel all of the time and will disrupt the precise air to fuel ratio.
+A leaking fuel injector will definitely cause poor fuel economy because it will leak fuel all of the time and will disrupt the precise air-to-fuel ratio.
 Fuel injectors can wear over time like any other car parts.

 A leaking fuel injector can also cause the engine to misfire.
 When this happens, it means that one or more cylinders have stopped producing power.
-You will feel that your vehicle will start to work differently and will loose power.
+You will feel that your vehicle will start to work differently and will lose power.

 4. Fouled or dirty spark plugs

-Having fouled or dirty spark plugs can cause vehicle to waste fuel.
-This happens because when the fuel is sprayed into the combustion chamber a fouled or dirty spark plugs will not ignite the fuel.
+Having fouled or dirty spark plugs can cause vehicles to waste fuel.
+This happens because when the fuel is sprayed into the combustion chamber fouled or dirty spark plugs will not ignite the fuel.
 When unburnt fuel is added to a cylinder and it doesn’t combust, it gets wasted.

 5. Dirty air filters

 A dirty air filter will definitely cause bad MPG.
 When an air filter is dirty and clogged, that causes the engine to struggle.
 The air filter has a mission to filter out the air before it gets into the engine.
-Having a dirty air filter will lead to less air getting through the air filter and will deprive the engine from air.
+Having a dirty air filter will lead to less air getting through the air filter and will deprive the engine of air.

 6. Stuck brakes

-Stuck brake pads and calipers may not sound like something you’ve heard of, but it will most definitely cause bad gas mileage.
+Stuck brake pads and calipers may not sound like something you’ve heard of, but they will most definitely cause bad gas mileage.
 I’ve personally seen as much as 15 miles per gallon loss from stuck brake calipers.